-What are Assessments?
+What are Vulnerability Assessments?

 Climate Change Vulnerability Assessments Across the Nation

-The Office of Sustainability and Climate developed a new tool highlighting the potential effects of climate change on a wide range of natural and cultural resources across the nation.
 The Climate Change Vulnerability Assessments Across the Nation story map is a resource for professionals, researchers, managers, and the public to use when addressing disturbances, extreme weather events, and changing climatic conditions.
 The story map showcases locations where agencies have conducted climate change vulnerability assessments.
 Through an easy-to-use interactive dashboard, forest managers and scientists can filter assessments by region, access detailed information about each assessment, and look at charts showing when vulnerability assessments were completed and for which resource areas.